neurologic/Comparative-Animal-Behavior/understanding-behavior/social-spectrum_cooperation.md

 :::{image} /images/locust-phases.png
 :::
 :::{admonition} MARTIN ENSERINK, Science 2004 *Schistocerca gregaria*, the desert locust, is a dull-looking, shy insect that tends to stay put, avoid other locusts, fly by night, and never cause trouble.
-And then there’s the desert locust, Schistocerca gregaria, a conspicuous yellow-and-black—or bright pink when not fully mature—thrill seeker that bands together in swarms of billions that cross vast distances in broad daylight and devour tons of vegetation in their path.
+And then there’s the desert locust, *Schistocerca gregaria*, a conspicuous yellow-and-black—or bright pink when not fully mature—thrill seeker that bands together in swarms of billions that cross vast distances in broad daylight and devour tons of vegetation in their path.

-So striking is the difference between the desert locust’s “solitary” and “gregarious” phases that it wasn’t until 1921 that Russian entomologist Boris Uvarov realized they were the same species.
-And only recently have scientists begun to piece together a detailed picture of how the insect switches from one phase to the other.
+So striking is the difference between the desert locust’s “***solitary***” and “***gregarious***” phases that it wasn’t until 1921 that Russian entomologist Boris Uvarov realized they were the same species.
+And only recently have scientists begun to piece together a detailed picture of how ***the insect switches from one phase to the other***.
 University of Oxford entomologist Stephen Simpson, the uncontested leader in this small field, hopes that this understanding may eventually help prevent plagues.
 “The phase change is the defining feature of locust biology,” he says,“and also the main problem.”

-The makeover is the locust’s answer to harsh life in the desert, Simpson explains.
+The makeover is the locust’s answer to ***harsh life in the desert***, Simpson explains.
 Most of the time, the sparse vegetation can sustain only small numbers of desert locusts, and they do best by staying out of one another’s way.
 After intense rain, however, plant life explodes and locust numbers skyrocket; when the inevitable drought sets in, the insects find themselves coalescing in high numbers around shrinking food supplies.
 This increased density is what triggers the shift from solitary to gregarious—presumably because, once they run out of food, the insects need to migrate and, like many species, they seek safety in numbers.

 Researchers have long known that the locust’s behavior is the first thing to change.
 A solitary locust becomes more attracted to its mates and more active after spending just 4 hours in a crowded cage, for instance.
 The spectacular morphological transformation, on the other hand, can take several generations to complete.